chatrasen/Pintos/README.md

 # Pintos
-I have include new procedures for scheduling and memory management
+I have included new procedures for scheduling and memory management